xiaoda/fringe/transport/README.md

 ## To do
 1. Create a world map with cities and planes.
+2. Add more cities & planes.
-2. Improve current strategies.
+3. Improve current strategies.
 Create new strategies.
-3. Improve flight logs, make it easy to filter certain kind of logs.
+4. Improve flight logs, make it easy to filter certain kind of logs.

 ## Done